vishaltak/gitlab-development-kit/doc/howto/vagrant.md

 Clone the GDK to you local machine.
 Enter that directory.

-Vagrant will use the `Vagrantfile` and other configuration files to prepare your container.
+Vagrant uses the `Vagrantfile` and other configuration files to prepare your container.

 ## Vagrant setup

 [Vagrant](https://www.vagrantup.com) is a tool for setting up identical development environments including all dependencies regardless of the host platform you are using.
-Vagrant will default to using [VirtualBox](https://www.virtualbox.org), but it has many plugins for different environments.
+Vagrant defaults to using [VirtualBox](https://www.virtualbox.org), but it has many plugins for different environments.

 Vagrant allows you to develop GitLab without affecting your host machine (but we recommend developing GitLab on metal if you can).